 The matter was later suspended amidst a hail of suspicions but this failed agenda has left egg on the face of the Chairman and this clearly tainted his image within his team and within the corridors of the Commission.

-Before the matter was withdrawn, Commissioners reminded the Chairman that the letter appointing Mitei was quite clear- that she would serve in acting capacity until such a time a substantive appointment of CEO is made and that exercise had not been done.
-They argued Muturi’s actions smacked of malice and vendetta against Mitei who they praised for the major reforms she had initiated at the Commission.
+Before the matter was withdrawn, some Commissioners reminded the Chairman that the letter appointing Mitei was quite clear- that she would serve in an acting capacity until such a time a substantive appointment of CEO is made and that exercise had not been done.
+They argued Muturi’s actions smacked of malice and vendetta against Mitei who they credited for the major reforms that had been initiated at the Commission in the recent past.

 Other internal contenders for the CEO position include Ms Antonina Lentoijoni (Director of Staffing), Cheptumo Ayabei (Director of Finance) and Lilian Wachira ( Deputy Director, Staffing).
 TSC has not yet released the names of external applicants for the position.